A

 A project portfolio is a set of project proposals, projects, programs, sub-portfolios, and operations managed together to achieve an organization's strategic objectives.

-Defining portfolios allows project-rich organizations to gain an overall perspective on their current and future projects.
-It also enables them to prioritize allocating resources to projects most likely to help them achieve their strategic objectives.
+Defining project portfolios allows project-rich organizations to gain an overall perspective on their current and future projects.
+It also enables them to prioritize allocating investment and resources to projects most likely to help them achieve their strategic objectives.

 - Geographical location of the projects